 5. Check for utility connections: The inspector will evaluate connections to utilities such as gas, water, and electric lines to determine what needs to be disconnected during the demolition process.

-6. Assess environmental factors: The inspector will look for any environmental factors that may impact the demolition process and surrounding communities, such as waterways, natural habitat, and other ecological factors.
+6. Assess environmental factors: The inspector will look for any environmental factors that may impact the demolition process and surrounding communities, such as waterways, natural habitats, and other ecological factors.

 It is crucial that the inspection is carried out by a professional who can offer valuable insights and identify areas of concern that may require additional attention.